HilltopWorks/VagrantStory-Font/README.md

 		This can be done easily in photoshop by adding a white background to the text, and then selecting all the pure white pixels with the magic selection tool and deleting them.
+	The font image uses 12x12 cells for each letter, so set your grid size to that in photoshop.

-3. Run font.py
+4. Run font.py
-4. Your bin file is now patched!
+5. Your bin file is now patched!